What Does a Medicaid Planning Attorney Do?

 - Will I have to pay out of pocket for the care I need, or will Medicaid cover my costs?

-“It’s important to get legal help—particularly for married couples.
-There’s a lot that [an experienced elder law attorney] can do to protect the married couple’s property, but people who barrel through on their own can create nightmares that have to be sorted out later,” Zdychnec says.
+“It’s important to get legal help — particularly for married couples.
+There’s a lot that an experienced elder law attorney can do to protect the married couple’s property.
+However, people who barrel through on their own can create nightmares that have to be sorted out later,” Zdychnec says.

-In other words, getting legal help upfront can avoid even more significant and expensive problems.
 “Can someone talk to a lawyer too early?
 Not really,” says Zdychnec.
-“Getting an advance understanding of how the various systems will apply under certain circumstances gives, if nothing else, peace of mind.”
+“Getting an advanced understanding of how the various systems will apply under certain circumstances gives, if nothing else, peace of mind.”

 A lawyer will be able to tell you plainly: “Here are the various things we could do if X, Y, or Z happens to you or a loved one in the next few years.”